Skip to main content

 Supports: responsible gaming, account limits

 Scarlet Sands is a sweepstakes casino rated 3.8/5 on CasinoRankr's Bayesian-weighted scale based on 15 rate-limited community votes (33% approval).
 CasinoRankr's Bayesian formula (prior mean 4.0, prior weight 10) dampens casinos with small vote samples so rankings reflect sustained player sentiment, not a handful of early opinions.
 Community confidence label: Growing confidence.
 10-49 community votes.
 Directional community signal that can shift as more votes arrive.
 Welcome bonus: 250K GC (source-backed).
 Payout timing: Verification-led redemptions, confirm current cashier timing in-app (source-backed).
 Pros: 1,000+-game library in the current DB, with BGaming and AvatarUX among the named providers.
 Review-site sources support multiple redemption rails, though the public operator pages fetched here did not confirm the full cashier list.
 Operator (UTech Solutions LLC) and Wyoming address publicly disclosed.
 Cons: 15 states restricted for redeemable sweepstakes play, including California under AB 831. $100 cash-redemption minimum is still high for a cautious first test, even though several current peers are also above $50.
 First-purchase value comparisons are source-sensitive because the official endpoint, signup page, and review sites do not all state the same headline offer.
-Source: CasinoRankr, reviewed by HKGambler, verified 2026-04-21.
+Source: CasinoRankr, reviewed by HKGambler.

 What changed